ibm-cloud-docs/app-configuration/ac-updated-cli.md

 `--workflow-config` ([`CreateWorkflowConfig`](#cli-create-workflow-config-example-schema))
 :   The request body to create a new workflow config.
 This JSON option can instead be provided by setting individual fields with other options.
 It is mutually exclusive with those options.

-    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--workflow-config=@path/to/file.json`.
+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, for example, `--workflow-config=@path/to/file.json`.

 `--workflow-config-workflow-url` (string)
 :   Only service now url https://xxxxx.service-now.com allowed, xxxxx is the service now instance id.
 This option provides a value for a sub-field of the JSON option 'workflow-config'.
 It is mutually exclusive with that option.